pinkpong111/governance-rules-theory/README.md

 **Governance implication:** Overwritten vectors cannot be restored through alignment adjustment alone.
 Recovery requires either **Seed reinstallation** (if the meta-rule structure for that domain still exists) or **full re-cultivation** from noise — restarting the conflict log accumulation cycle for that domain.

-> *Empirical basis: Catastrophic Forgetting — gradient interference identified as primary mechanism (EMNLP 2025, ACM CL Survey 2025).
-Task vector pruning research confirms low-magnitude vectors are valid but vulnerable to aggressive sparsification.*
+> *Structural analogue: Catastrophic Forgetting literature (EMNLP 2025, ACM CL Survey 2025) is structurally consistent with Type 2 degradation: gradient interference in attention weights constitutes a weight overwrite event.
+Task vector pruning findings — that low-magnitude vectors are disproportionately affected by aggressive sparsification — are compatible with the prediction that dormant but intact vectors are the primary casualty.*

 ---